 Ministers and shadow ministers sit on the front row of the seats in either the Senate or the House of Representatives.
 That is why they are referred to as frontbenchers.
 Backbenchers are members of parliament who are not ministers or shadow ministers; they sit in the rows of seats behind the frontbench.

 Most members of parliament start their parliamentary career as a backbencher.
 A promotion to the frontbench means not only a change in role but a change in seating.

 Role of frontbenchers

 Government frontbenchers are ministers who have been allocated a portfolio.
-In the chamber, the role of a minister includes introducing bills and answering questions about their portfolio during Question Time.
+In the Senate and House, the role of a minister includes introducing bills and answering questions about their portfolio during Question Time.

-Opposition frontbenchers are shadow ministers who have been given the responsibility of scrutinising—closely examining—the work of a particular minister and their portfolio.
-In the chamber, the role of a shadow minister includes speaking about opposition policies and asking questions to relevant ministers during Question Time.
+Opposition frontbenchers are shadow ministers who have been given the responsibility of scrutinising - closely examining - the work of a particular minister and their portfolio.
+In the Senate and House, the role of a shadow minister includes speaking about opposition policies and asking questions to relevant ministers during Question Time.

 Role of backbenchers

-Most of the work conducted in the chambers relates to debating and voting on bills.
+Most of the work conducted in the Senate and House relates to debating and voting on bills.
 Backbenchers also draw attention to electorate or state and territory issues by speaking about them in Parliament.

-When not in the chambers, backbenchers have several roles, including working to provide help and services to their community, and participating in committees.
+When not in the Senate or House, backbenchers have several roles, including working to provide help and services to their community, and participating in committees.

-The government side of the House of Representatives chamber.
+The government side of the House of Representatives.